att-ar/ecm_battery_simulation/README.md

 # Lithium-Ion Cell Simulation

-Link to [Streamlit App](https://att-ar-ecm-battery-simulation-lfp-simulate-gawm41.streamlitapp.com/), there is an option in the sidebar to download the generated pandas.DataFrame as a csv file
+Link to [Streamlit App](https://att-ar-ecm-battery-simulation-lfp-simulate-gawm41.streamlitapp.com/) with an integrated PyTorch LSTM model.

 There is also a Jupyter Notebook that uses the self-updating ProgressPlot from JupyterPlot:<br> *simulate_cell.ipynb*

 Uses a 2nd Order RC Model of the ECM in order to simulate voltage and soc behaviour of a lithium-ion cell<br>
 subjected to different current profiles.

-I have implemented a streamlit app and a Jupyter Notebook in order to facilitate user input.

 ## ECM <a id = "ecm"></a>